zhudechuan/portfolio_backtester/README.md

 Other than the strategy function, the user also needs to prepare the data for the strategy to be tested on, as well as the extra data for specific strategies to function, if applicable.

 >Note 1: The library provides several built-in datasets for users' reference.
+Please use `fetch_data`
+> function to gain access to these data
 >
 >Note 2: If the strategy requires extra data to function, make sure that the index of extra data matches that
 > of the data for the strategy to be tested on.